 Shared Antenatal Care

-Shared antenatal care is sharing pregnancy care between the general practitioner and the hospital antenatal clinic.
+Shared antenatal care is sharing pregnancy care between the independent general practitioner and the hospital antenatal clinic.
 Shared antenatal care is an option for pregnant women with no adverse maternal or fetal pregnancy risk factors.
-GPs consult and can refer to the hospital’s obstetric team if problems arise.
+Independent GPs will consult and can refer to the hospital’s obstetric team if problems arise.

 Pre-pregnancy planning is an important aspect of Women’s Health Care.
 Being well informed prior to becoming pregnant can be immensely beneficial to some women and their partners.
-Our GP’s can offer a wide range of advice and screening prior to conception to give you the best possible start to your pregnancy.
+The independent GP’s working at Good Health Greenhills can offer a wide range of advice and screening prior to conception to give you the best possible start to your pregnancy.

 There are many areas that will be covered during your consultation.
 These may include but are not limited to: